On $p$-adic denseness of quotients of values of integral forms: Abstract

 \section{Abstract}

 Given $A\subseteq \Z$, the ratio set or the quotient set of $A$ is defined by $R(A):=\{a/b: a, b\in A, b\neq 0\}$.
 It is an open problem to study the denseness of $R(A)$ in the $p$-adic numbers when $A$ is the set of values attained by an integral form.
-In this paper we give a sufficient condition for the existence of infinitely many primes $p$ such that the ratio set of the values of an integral form is dense in $\mathbb{Q}_p$.
-We prove that if a form is non-singular and has at least three variables, then the ratio set of its values is dense in $\Q_p$ for all sufficiently large $p$.
-We give two counterexamples to this statement if we do not assume non-singularity.
-The first one happens when the number of variables is equal to the degree.
-The other works for any number of variables but only for composite degrees, which motivates our conjecture that there are no such counterexamples of prime degree.
-Finally, we construct integral forms such that the ratio set of its values is dense in at least one $\Q_p$ but only in finitely many of them.
+For a given form, we investigate whether this happens for all but finitely many $p$.
+We consider the more general question when forms have coefficients in Dedekind domains, and, under certain conditions, we prove that the analogous statement holds.
+However, we also give examples of integral forms for which the answer is negative, and it is crucial that the degree of such forms is composite.
+We conjecture that we cannot find such examples with forms of prime degree having sufficiently many variables, which is indeed the case when the degree is 2, 3, or 5.
+Our innovation is to consider the problem in terms of varieties defined by forms, thereby using the tools from algebraic geometry, making their first appearance in this setting.
+We construct integral forms such that the ratio set of its values is dense in at least one $\Q_p$ but only in finitely many of them.